 Other responsibilities include logging all inventory purchases, assisting in the shipping & receiving of new shipments, conducting physical counts to make sure no theft is occurring, and taking measures to prevent loss.

-To become an inventory controller, one must have a high school diploma or equivalent or higher graduations in the supply chain, commerce, and logistics.
+To become an inventory controller, one must have a high school diploma or equivalent or higher graduation in supply chain, commerce, and logistics.
 Math and computer excel skills are essential, as the inventory controller works with inventory levels.

 1-2 years of warehouse experience is usually required by employers.
 Additionally, he must be able to work well independently with minimal supervision, but they should also be able to work well in a team setting with other warehouse staff such as operators and assistants.